jaemk/cached/README.md

 ```

 3.)
-The `cached_key` macro functions identically, but allows you define the
+The `cached_key` macro functions identically, but allows you to define the
     cache key as an expression.

 ```rust